Planning a trip to Mesa Verde National Park?

 The Far View Lodge was our lodging of choice when we visited Mesa Verde National Park.
 We do recommend this hotel to other families visiting this national park, but this lodge may not be right for all families.
-Read on to find out whether it is right for your Mesa Verde vacation.

 What We Loved

 Far View is not just a name, it’s also a description.
-The Far View Lodge is set on a hill overlooking miles and miles of wilderness in four U.S. states.
+Far View Lodge is set on a hill overlooking miles and miles of wilderness in four U.S. states.
 Every room has a balcony with seating.
 We loved watching for wildlife in the early morning and gazing at an extra-dark night sky from our private patio.

 The decor of our Kiva room was distinctive and of good quality.
 It was far more interesting than the bland decor of most hotel rooms.
 Our room also had a small refrigerator.
 We stocked it with breakfast and picnic supplies, which helped us save money on dining out.